nexiality/documentation/release/nexial-core-v1.9.changelog.md

 - [`nexial.web.dragFrom`](../systemvars/index#nexial.web.dragFrom): **NEW** determine where the "drag" action on a web element should start from.
 - [`nexial.desktop.table.clickBeforeEdit`](../systemvars/index#nexial.desktop.table.clickBeforeEdit): **NEW** determine
- if desktop table first row needs to be clcked or not before editing.
+  if editing a row of a table/grid component of a desktop application would require an initial click.
+Default is `true`, which means Nexial will always click on the row prior to editing.
+Applicable to desktop automation only.

 ### [Event Notification](../userguide/EventNotification)